MicrosoftDocs/data-integration/data-integration/vnet/data-gateway-architecture.md

 6. After execution, the results are sent to the VNet data gateway and the Microsoft Power Platform VNet service securely pushes the data from the container to the cloud service.

-Here's a network diagram illustrating the data pathway between PowerBI cluster and a SQL database data source:
+Here's a network diagram illustrating the data pathway between Power BI cluster and a SQL database data source:

 ![Vnet data gateway architectur](media/vnet-architecture.png)

 When the workload starts up, the VNet data gateway leases an IP from the delegated subnet, which means it is obeying the NSG and NAT rules on the target Vnet.
-Traffic going through this IP address obeys all NSG rules that is applied to the subnet.
+Traffic going through this IP address obeys all NSG rules that are applied to the subnet.

-The VNET gateway does not require any Service Endpoint or open ports back to PowerBI.
-Data from the VNET is returned to PowerBI by the SWIFT tunnel, which is an APIPA existing on the infrastructure VM.
+The VNET gateway does not require any Service Endpoint or open ports back to Power BI.
+Data from the VNET is returned to Power BI by the SWIFT tunnel, which is an APIPA existing on the infrastructure VM.

 > [!NOTE]
 > All traffic uses the Azure backbone, including the Swift tunnel.